 Despite of what i wrote above, this anime isn’t about any of those ‘ruling the school’ thing.
 This is the story of a boy who believes that he, himself is an ‘infamous’ delinquent at Fujou High.
 Instead of acting like one, he spends his days of high school slacking off and playing meaningless games in the club that he was forced to joined.
-Reluctant at first, he soon finds the club and it’s member to be exciting and interesting.
-Well maybe not, but one thing for sure is that Kenji isn’t living a normal high school life.
+Sometimes he also acts like a good guy and the others will say "aren't you supposed to be a delinquent?".

 D-Frag is an example of an anime that actually has no meaningful plot at all.
-It mainly (every time) revolves around Kenji, playing board games and throwing limitless funny punch lines at everyone around him until sometimes he litterally ran out of breath.
+It mainly (almost every time) revolves around Kenji, playing board games and throwing limitless funny punch lines at everyone around him until sometimes he literally ran out of breath.
 Yeah, i think that’s all i can say about the story, nothing more.
 But that’s not the point.
 What makes this anime to be considered a very entertaining one is that such plot contains such humorous jokes that surely hit the mark every time and aren't predictable.
-Behaviors that you don’t see every day will make you burst into tears of happiness.
+Behaviours that you don’t see every day will make you burst into tears of happiness.

 Story : 8

 Sound : 8